 Chinchillas can eat some foods designed for these other rodents.
 For instance, hay is usually pretty universal.
 You don’t have to purchase species-specific hays.
-These hays are sometimes advertised for specific species, even though hay is hay.
+Hay is sometimes advertised as being for specific species, even though it’s the same.

-However, you must purchase pellets that are specific for chinchillas.
+However, you must purchase pellets that are developed for chinchillas.
 They need specific vitamins and minerals, which species-specific pellets will provide.
-However, pellets designed for other species will not meet these requirements.
+Pellets designed for other species will not meet these requirements.
 They may have too much of a specific nutrient and not enough of another.
-It is important for the pellets to be specifically designed for the chinchillas.
+It is important for the pellets to be specifically designed for chinchillas.

 Do Chinchillas Eat Other Animals?

-No. Chinchillas are omnivores by classification.
-However, they eat insects—not other animals.
+No. Chinchillas are omnivores by classification, but they eat insects, not other animals.
 They may occasionally eat a bird egg or two, but these are eggs that they happen to come across while foraging.
 They will not purposefully hunt down bird eggs or insects.
 They’re opportunistic eaters.

 What Is a Chinchilla’s Favorite Food?

 From a survival perspective, this makes sense.
 You want to eat the most calorie-rich items, as these will keep you alive for longer than low-calorie items.
 However, a diet that only consists of high-calorie items is bound to lead to obesity.
-Furthermore, many of these high-calorie items are not nutrient-dense, so they can lead to nutrient deficiencies if it is all your chinchilla is eating.
+Furthermore, many of these high-calorie items are not nutrient dense, so they can lead to nutrient deficiencies if that is all your chinchilla is eating.

 You’ll have to figure out your chinchilla’s favorite food based on experimentation.
-Simply try a few different treats and see what they prefer.
-Of course, don’t just give them their favorite food all the time, but you can use them as an occasional treat.
+Simply try a few different treats, and see what they prefer.
+Of course, you shouldn’t just give them their favorite food all the time, but you can use it as an occasional treat.